National Shrine of Our Lady of Champion: Peshtigo Fire

 Lumber companies and sawmills had been harvesting the woods of northeastern Wisconsin for decades, leaving immense piles of sawdust and branches as they produced lumber and other wood products.
 The night of October 8, 1871, a firestorm began near Peshtigo, Wisconsin, that spread through the woods and towns, consuming everything in its path.
 Unable to outrun the flames, nearly 2,000 people in the area died in the inferno.
 Some people assume that, driven by strong winds, the conflagration leaped across Green Bay of Lake Michigan and began burning huge sections of the Door Peninsula.
-When the firestorm – whatever its origin – threatened the chapel, visionary Adele Brise refused to leave and instead organized a procession to petition the Virgin Mary for her protection.
+When the firestorm – whatever its origin – threatened the chapel, visionary Adele Brice refused to leave and instead organized a procession to petition the Virgin Mary for her protection.
 The surrounding land was destroyed by the fire, but the chapel and its grounds, together with all who had taken refuge there, remained unharmed.
 The conflagration engulfed about 1200000 acre and is the deadliest wildfire in recorded history.

 Present day

 The current shrine was constructed with support from Bishop Paul Peter Rhode, who dedicated the new building in July 1942.
 It is a Tudor Gothic-style building and accommodates approximately 300 people in an upper Apparition Chapel, along with a small Apparition Oratory for prayer on the lower level.
 The Apparition Oratory also contains a collection of crutches left behind in thanksgiving as ex-votos by those who came to pray at the shrine.
 The shrine grounds have an outdoor area for a rosary walk and Stations of the Cross.

-The largest annual gathering at the chapel is ever August 15, the feast of the Assumption of the Blessed Virgin Mary.
-Mass is celebrated with an outdoors and a procession is held around the shrine precincts.
+The largest annual gatherings at the chapel are on the feast of the Assumption of the Blessed Virgin Mary, August 15, where Mass is celebrated with an outdoors and a procession is held around the shrine precincts, and the Walk to Mary pilgrimage, which takes place on the first Saturday of May, where pilgrims walk 7, 14, or 22 miles to the Shrine from other locations.
+Both events attract thousands of people.

 The Shrine of Our Lady of Champion gained national recognition when the apparitions were approved after a two-year investigation by Bishop David Ricken on December 8, 2010.
 This makes it the first and only apparition approved by the Catholic Church in the United States.
 Bishop Ricken noted his predecessors had implicitly endorsed the shrine in holding services there over the years.

 On August 15, 2016, the United States Conference of Catholic Bishops designated the church as a national shrine.
 To reflect this, the shrine's name was changed to The National Shrine of Our Lady of Good Help.

 On April 20, 2023, the shrine was again renamed to The National Shrine of Our Lady of Champion.

+On January 30, 2026, Bishop David L. Ricken officially opened the cause for the canonization of Adele Brice and named her a Servant of God.